 - Vanishingly rare.
 Most experts consider at least one in a hundred people to be intersex, with borderline variations also common.
 If you haven’t heard much about it, that’s because until recently case records were routinely destroyed, and it still carries a huge social stigma.

 - A tragedy.
-Although many intersex people have related health problems, most have the potential to lead happy, fulfilling lives, and to have successful relationships.
+Although some intersex people have related health problems, most don’t.
+All have the potential to lead happy, fulfilling lives, and to have successful relationships.

 - The same as being trans.
 TMW represents both trans and intersex people because they face similar kinds of prejudice.
 In other ways, however, the issues they have to deal with are quite different, and intersex people do not yet benefit from the same level of protection in law.